matthewg42/winda/README.md

 #### Syntax

-    winda.exe add pattern [pattern ...]
+    winda add pattern [pattern ...]

 #### Description

 Add data file(s) to the database.
-This command output the number of records added like this:

-    1440 records added from 1 file(s).
+Will not re-add a file which has already been added.
+Errors may be printed indicating trouble processing records from a file.
+If no records were added to the database, the file is not considered to have been added, and another attempt may be made.

 #### Command arguments